Why Early Intervention in Autism Is Important for Your Child

 You should consider evaluation if your child:

-At Medic Curo Clinic, we provide personalized therapy plans combining occupational therapy, speech therapy, and special education to support overall child development.
+At Medic Curo, we provide personalized therapy programs including speech therapy, occupational therapy, and special education to support overall child development.

 Conclusion